-One challenge is, that there is some disagreement on what should the semantics should be if files do not exist or have stat errors.?
-For purposes of this issue, we will ignore the distinction between "do not exist" and "have a stat error" (as that is a separate issue), and simply say "exist" as that is easier to say.
+One challenge is, what should the semantics be if files do not exist?
+For purposes of this issue, we will ignore the distinction between "do not exist" and "have a stat error" (as that is a separate issue).
 Possibilities for the standard are:

-- 1. Both files must exist for a "true" result.
-This is the semantic of "dash" and some other implementations in test/[, though note that dash does not implement [[...]].
-This can be expressed as: - a. pathname1 -nt pathname2:True if pathname1 and pathname2 exist and pathname1 is newer than pathname2 according to their modification times; otherwise false. - b. pathname1 -ot pathname2: True if pathname1 and pathname2 exist and pathname1 is older than pathname2 according to their modification times; otherwise false. - 2.
+- Both files must exist for a "true" result.
+This is the semantic of "dash" and some other implementations in test/[, though note that dash does not implement [[..]].
+This can be expressed as: - a. pathname1 -nt pathname2:True if pathname1 and pathname2 exist and pathname1 is newer than pathname2 according to their modification times; otherwise false.

+- b. pathname1 -ot pathname2: True if pathname1 and pathname2 exist and pathname1 is older than pathname2 according to their modification times; otherwise false. - 2.
 A nonexistent file is considered older than a file that does exist.
 This is the semantic of bash and current pdksh.
 Note that pdksh version 5.2.14 switched to this semantic in 1999, suggesting that there was value to this particular semantic.
 It's also the semantic of the original KornShell (though the KornShell book incorrectly says otherwise; see below).
-This semantic can be expressed as:

-- a. pathname1 -nt pathname2: True if pathname1 exists and pathname2 does not, or if both exist and pathname1 is newer than pathname2 according to their modification times; otherwise, false.
+This semantic can be expressed as: - a. pathname1 -nt pathname2: True if pathname1 exists and pathname2 does not, or if both exist and pathname1 is newer than pathname2 according to their modification times; otherwise, false.
 (Note that if pathname1 does not exist, the result is false.) - b. pathname1 -ot pathname2: True if pathname2 exists and pathname1 does not, or if both exist and pathname1 is older than pathname2 according to their modification times; otherwise, false.
 (Note that if pathname2 does not exist, the result is false.) - 3.
 Allow either semantic.
 An example would be: - a. pathname1 -nt pathname2:True if both pathname1 and pathname2 exist and pathname1 is newer than pathname2 according to their modification times.
 False if pathname1 does not exist.
 Otherwise, it is unspecified if it returns true or false. - b. pathname1 -ot pathname2: True if both pathname1 and pathname2 exist and pathname1 is older than pathname2 according to their modification times.
 False if pathname2 does not exist.
 Otherwise, it is unspecified if it returns true or false.